Testing Randomness by Matching Pennies

 \subsection{Game of Matching Pennies}

 The payoff matrix for Matching Pennies is displayed on Table~\ref{fig-matching}.
 For the convenience of using the bitstring notations, we denote the heads move as 0 and the tails move as 1.
-The game is repeated, and we assume that it is played long enough that even the smallest strategic advantages get expressed in the outcome.
+The game is repeated, and we assume that it is played long enough that even the smallest strategic advantages are captured in the outcome.
 Both players can win or lose arbitrarily large amounts of pennies.